-Here’s what I uncovered on April 6th . . .
+Here’s what I uncovered in April . . .

-And here’s the same patch of Verbena on May 30th . . .
+And here’s the same patch of Verbena at the end of May . . .

-A week later, on June 5th, the flowers began . . .
+A week later, the flowers began . . .

 Here’s a better look at the newly flowering Verbena . . .